TradeIdeasPhilip/javascript-speed/README.md

 It's only aimed at programmers.

 `function timeIt(iterationCount: number)` will run each test the requested number of times and will return a map from the test name to the execution time in milliseconds.
-Note that the output format has changed slightly since i used `timeIt()` in some of the examples above.
+Note that the output format has changed slightly since I used `timeIt()` in some of the examples above.
 Originally this returned an array of times without any names.

 `timeGroups(iterationsPerGroup: number, groupCount: number)` will call `timeIt()` multiple times in a row and will display the results in a table.
 I used a groupCount of 10 in all of the examples in this document.